Home / DIY / Garden Projects Plans / 33 Bird Feeder Plans To Keep Birds Well Fed And Happy

 17- Pie Tin DIY Bird Feeder

-We can almost utilize the used things for bird feeders plans.
+We can almost utilize the used things for bird feeders plans like in this plans by Birds And Blooms.
 An old pie tinis used to make one by simply decorating it.
 This recycled bird-feeder is very easyto make by drilling holes at required places of the pie plate and vent cap.
 Threads and eye-bolt movement is also needed for making this masterpiece.
 Fill the feeder with birdseed and hang it.

 Pie Tin DIY Bird-Feeder